Prostate Cancer

 Prevention:

-As in all other cancer types, prevention of prostate cancer is also to remove manageable risks or to reduce to minimum.
+As in all other cancer types, prevention of prostate cancer is also to remove manageable risks or to reduce them to a minimum.

-Since there is no a known factor that causes prostate cancer, to prevent prostate cancer you should live a healthy life from all perspectives.
-For this purpose, to protect ideal body weight, vegetable and fruit rich healthy diet, to exercise regularly, to avoid from the sedentary life and to visit your doctor with regular intervals to manage risks apply to you are among to do.
+Since there is no known factor that causes prostate cancer, to prevent prostate cancer, you should live a healthy life from all perspectives.
+For this purpose, to protect your ideal body weight, a vegetable, and fruit-rich, healthy diet, exercise regularly, avoid a sedentary life, and visit your doctor at regular intervals to manage the risks applied to you are among to do.

-Your doctor may ask you to visit him/her regularly with the purpose of screening.
-In prostate cancer examination of the prostate gland by finger at regular intervals and analysis of a substance called prostate specific antigen in your blood that shows the risk of prostate cancer, helps to diagnose prostate cancer in early stage.
-As in all other cancer types, also in prostate cancer early diagnose and treatment increases chance of life.
+Your doctor may ask you to visit them regularly for screening.
+In prostate cancer, examination of the prostate gland by finger at regular intervals and analysis of a substance called prostate-specific antigen in your blood that shows the risk of prostate cancer helps to diagnose prostate cancer in the early stage.
+As in all other cancer types, as in prostate cancer, early diagnosis and treatment increase the chance of life.

 Diagnosis:

-If a finding that may lead cancer suspect is determined in the examination of the prostate gland by finger or in PSA test, your doctor may require advanced tests.
+If a finding that may lead to cancer suspect is determined in the examination of the prostate gland by finger or in a PSA test, your doctor may require advanced tests.

-First, information about the prostate gland is collected by using imaging methods such as ultrasound and multiparametric MR. If the prostate cancer suspect cannot be eliminated, a biopsy specimen from the prostate gland is removed in order to establish a definite diagnosis.
-With this purpose, a thin needle is inserted into the prostate gland and tissue and cell samples of the gland are collected and analyzed.
-Biopsy specimen, if there is prostate cancer, provides to make definite diagnose and to determine the growth and spread tendency of cancer cells.
-With this purpose, pathologists use Gleason Scoring System.
-With this scoring system, tumor is given a score between 2 to 10.
+First, information about the prostate gland is collected by using imaging methods such as ultrasound and multiparametric MR. If the prostate cancer suspect cannot be eliminated, a biopsy specimen from the prostate gland is removed to establish a definite diagnosis.
+For this purpose, a thin needle is inserted into the prostate gland, and tissue and cell samples of the gland are collected and analyzed.
+A biopsy specimen, if there is prostate cancer, to make a definite diagnosis and to determine the growth and spread tendency of cancer cells.
+For this purpose, pathologists use the Gleason Scoring System.
+With this scoring system, the tumor is given a score between 2 and 10.
 While 2 shows low aggressiveness, 10 is the highest aggressiveness level.

 Treatment:

-The most appropriate treatment method is determined after the collection of all information related with patient and tumor.
-In the assessment of the alternative treatments, not only benefits, but also the side effects and risks are considered.
+The most appropriate treatment method is determined after the collection of all information related to the patient and tumor.
+In the assessment of the alternative treatments, not only benefits but also side effects and risks are considered.

-The identification stage and extent of the prostate cancer, plays a major role in determining the treatment method to be applied.
+The identification stage and extent of prostate cancer play a significant role in determining the treatment method to be applied.

-Your doctor defines treatment level according to the progression level of the disease, your general health condition and severity of the symptoms.
-Active follow-up may be recommended, if the growth in the prostate gland is thought to be low risk for prostate cancer.
-There will be no intervention and healthy lifestyle recommendations will be advised (healthy nutrition, reaching and maintaining ideal body weight, regular exercise, avoid alcohol and special recommendations for you).
+Your doctor defines the treatment level according to the progression level of the disease, your general health condition, and the severity of the symptoms.
+Active follow-up may be recommended if the growth in the prostate gland is thought to be low risk for prostate cancer.
+There will be no intervention, and healthy lifestyle recommendations will be advised (healthy nutrition, reaching and maintaining ideal body weight, regular exercise, avoiding alcohol, and particular recommendations for you).

-Except this, prior to applying surgical methods, hormone therapy, chemotherapy, radiotherapy etc. are applied according to the condition of the disease.
-Treatment methods of the prostate cancer include chemotherapy, target-oriented therapy, radiotherapy and surgery.
-While these treatments used to cure tumor, in advanced stages can be used to increase quality of life and to ease the severity of the symptoms..
+Except this, before applying surgical methods, hormone therapy, chemotherapy, radiotherapy, etc., are applied according to the condition of the disease.
+Treatment methods for prostate cancer include chemotherapy, target-oriented therapy, radiotherapy, and surgery.
+While these treatments are used to cure tumors in advanced stages, they can be used to increase the quality of life and to ease the severity of the symptoms.
 Moreover, the treatment options can be used together or alone.

 Chemotherapy

 Side effects of chemotherapy are secondary to the chemotherapeutic agent and dose.
-Most common side effects seen in chemotherapy drugs include; malaise, nausea, vomiting, mouth sores, hair loss and inflammation in the digestive system.
-Side effects caused by chemotherapy will also be treated by your doctor.
-In case of the side effects become severe to threaten your health, your doctor may advise to suspend the treatment or to take another chemotherapy medicine.
+The most common side effects seen in chemotherapy drugs include malaise, nausea, vomiting, mouth sores, hair loss, and inflammation in the digestive system.
+Your doctor will also treat side effects caused by chemotherapy.
+In case the side effects become severe enough to threaten your health, your doctor may advise you to suspend the treatment or to take another chemotherapy medicine.

 Hormone therapy

-Since testosterone hormone plays a major role in the growth of prostate cells, drugs may stop testosterone production of the body or to decrease the testosterone level testicles can be removed (orchiectomy).
+Since the testosterone hormone plays a significant role in the growth of prostate cells, drugs may stop testosterone production in the body or decrease the testosterone level; testicles can be removed (orchiectomy).

 Radiotherapy

-Although radiation therapy can also be used as first order therapy of cancer, generally it is used to kill cells that are not removed by surgery.
-In first order treatment, mostly radiotherapy and chemotherapy are administered together and this treatment is also known as chemoradiotheraphy.
+Although radiation therapy can also be used as first-order therapy for cancer, generally, it is used to kill cells that are not removed by surgery.
+In first-order treatment, mostly radiotherapy, and chemotherapy are administered together, and this treatment is also known as chemoradiotherapy.

-The side effects of radiotherapy take place in a very wide range depending on the body region where the radioactive rays are transmitted.
-Urological symptoms such as pain while urinating, needing to urinate more often and needing to rush to the toilet, as well as sexual dysfunctions such as erectile dysfunction, and rectal problems such as pain or soft stools during evacuating the bowel may also be encountered.
-The risks apply to you will be explained by your doctor.
+The side effects of radiotherapy take place in an extensive range depending on the body region where the radioactive rays are transmitted.
+Urological symptoms such as pain while urinating, needing to urinate more often, and needing to rush to the toilet, as well as sexual dysfunctions such as erectile dysfunction and rectal problems such as pain or soft stools during evacuating the bowel may also be encountered.
+Your doctor will explain the risks that apply to you.

 Surgery:

-In stages where cancer is limited to prostate gland, the most appropriate treatment is surgical removal of the prostate gland and surrounding tissue and lymph nodes.
-In this surgery called radical prostatectomy, open method, laparoscopy or robotic method can be used.
+In stages where cancer is limited to the prostate gland, the most appropriate treatment is surgical removal of the prostate gland and surrounding tissue and lymph nodes.
+In this surgery called radical prostatectomy, open method, laparoscopy, or robotic method can be used.

 Open radical prostatectomy:

-your doctor to remove the prostate gland, will make an incision between the scrotum and the anus on the anterior wall of the abdomen in the light of the pre-operative examinations.
-Additionally, neighboring lymph nodes to the prostate gland is also removed.
-Depending on the findings monitored during surgery, the same incision may be used or a separate incision may be required to remove the lymph nodes.
+Your doctor, to remove the prostate gland, will make an incision between the scrotum and the anus on the anterior wall of the abdomen in the light of the pre-operative examinations.
+Additionally, neighboring lymph nodes to the prostate gland are also removed.
+Depending on the findings monitored during surgery, the same incision may be used, or a separate incision may be required to remove the lymph nodes.

 Laparoscopic prostatectomy:

 Small incisions are made on the skin of the abdomen.
-From one of these incisions, a tube with a camera on the tip and with a light source and is inserted, while from the other incision laparoscopic surgical instruments to be used during surgery are inserted into the abdomen.
-Prostate gland and lymph nodes are removed.
+From one of these incisions, a tube with a camera on the tip and with a light source is inserted, while from the other incision, laparoscopic surgical instruments to be used during surgery are inserted into the abdomen.
+The prostate gland and lymph nodes are removed.

 Robotic Surgery:

-After the small incisions made on the skin of the abdomen, the camera and the surgical instruments were inserted into the abdomen, surgeon performs the surgery by using robotic arms.
+After the small incisions were made on the skin of the abdomen, the camera and the surgical instruments were inserted into the stomach, and the surgeon performed the surgery by using robotic arms.

 Pelvic lymphadenectomy:

 In the prostate cancer cases, in addition to the prostate gland removal, it is routinely performed.
-Purpose is to removal of the lymph nodes of pelvic area.
-By analyzing lymph nodes, spread and aggressiveness of the cancer is examined.
+The purpose is to remove the lymph nodes of the pelvic area.
+By analyzing lymph nodes, the spread and aggressiveness of the cancer are examined.

 Cryosurgery:

-With this method which can be applied in some centers, it is aimed to kill some healthy cells and tissues around the prostate gland and cancer cells by cooling and heating the prostate gland rapidly by inserting small needles into the prostate gland with the help of ultrasound.
+This method, which can be applied in some centers, aims to kill some healthy cells and tissues around the prostate gland and cancer cells by cooling and heating the prostate gland rapidly by inserting tiny needles into the prostate gland with the help of ultrasound.

-Your doctor will decide which method is proper for you according to your general health condition, your age and then inform you.
+Your doctor will decide which method is proper for you according to your general health condition and your age and then inform you.
 Radical prostatectomy surgery carries risks of urinary incontinence and erectile dysfunction.
-All of your questions regarding the complications you may encounter will be answered by your doctor in detail.
-Asking your questions about, treatment of the prostate cancer, post-treatment life, rehabilitation, pain management, clinical studies and prostate cancer to your doctor; will help you to take part in treatment with more information and will ease your concerns.
+Your doctor will answer all of your questions regarding the complications you may encounter in detail.
+Asking your questions about the treatment of prostate cancer, post-treatment life, rehabilitation, pain management, clinical studies, and prostate cancer to your doctor will help you to take part in therapy with more information and will ease your concerns.